Read information for Tenants during the COVID-19 State of Emergency here.

 If you do not have a lease, the landlord can increase the rent, but must give written notice of the increase (or any other significant change), 30 days in advance.
 Likewise, you can leave without continuing to owe rent as long as you give the landlord 30 days’ notice.

 In most situations a month-to-month tenant cannot be evicted without good cause.
-Please read our pamphlet A Walk Through the Eviction Process for a list of the reasons that you can be evicted.
+Please read our A Walk Through the Eviction Process article for a list of the reasons that you can be evicted.

 Your landlord may require you to pay a security deposit.
 The amount of the security deposit in most cases cannot be more than what you pay for one month’s rent.
 Your landlord must return your deposit within 30 days after you leave.
 Please see our Security Deposits article for more information about the laws affecting your security deposit.

 New Hampshire law requires landlords to provide safe, sanitary housing for tenants.
 A state law RSA 48–A:14 spells out minimum standards for rental property.